agormp/seqconverter/README.md

 ----------------------------------------------------------------

-Convert aligned sequences in fasta format to nexus (Note: output is written to the terminal so you need to use redirection to store in a file):
+Convert aligned sequences in fasta format to nexus, write sequences using 70 characters per line (Note: output is written to the terminal so you need to use redirection to store in a file):
 ```
-seqconverter -I fasta -O nexus myalignment.fasta > myalignment.nexus
+seqconverter -I fasta -O nexus --width 70 myalignment.fasta > myalignment.nexus
 ```

 ----------------------------------------------------------------